 Smartphones, tablets, laptops, desktops…. they all mean you can create and grow your own online portfolio too via social media channels and your own website.

-The inspirational duo Carl and Alex Smith have impressed anglers of all ages in the past decade, and how they made it to jobs in angling via ‘new media’ (not so new now) is worth a quick look.
+The inspirational duo Carl and Alex Smith have impressed anglers of all ages in the past decade.
+How they made it to jobs in angling via ‘new media’ (not so new now) is worth a quick look.

 The Sussex boys were not even teenagers when they started making videos, learning as they went via their channel, which is still a YouTube ‘must-watch’ for me.